forbidden-memories-coding/fmscrambler/README.md

 If you wish to donate something to me, you can do so using the donation page on my Gaming4Good profile: https://www.gamingforgood.net/s/duke1102#donate

 On rare occasions I also stream random stuff on Twitch.
 Maybe in the future I'll show some coding for the Scrambler there or other future projects I have in mind!

+### Download for precompiled binaries
+You can find a precompiled binary under this direct link => https://github.com/duke1102/fmscrambler/releases/download/0.1/fmscrambler_0.1-alpha.zip

+Or by clicking on the "Releases" menu point.